FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/helpers/flash-message.rst

     // YOUR WORK: register showFlash on the page ready event.

-The parts about adding the flash messages in the DOM and registering your handler depend on the Javascript framework you use in your page.
+The parts about adding the flash messages in the DOM and registering your handler depend on the JavaScript framework you use in your page.

 Your VCL configuration should `filter out this cookie <https://www.varnish-cache.org/trac/wiki/VCLExampleRemovingSomeCookies>`_ on subsequent requests, in case the JavaScript failed to remove it.